 Life is short and things break apart, but I believe in restoration.

-My basement is full so many things.
+My basement is full of so many things.
 Every time I see the broken backsplash buried beneath the foam Halloween tombstones we put in the yard every October, I curse myself for keeping it all these years.
 Why have I lugged around broken parts?
 But, lately, I’ve seen things differently.
 I’ve been tuning into Nicole Curtis of Rehab Addict.
-With her signature Minnesota accent, finely sculpted biceps and gorgeous long hair, she breathes new life into lots of broken things.
-On one episode she restored a fireplace that had some broken tiles.
+She breathes new life into lots of broken things.
+In one episode she restored a fireplace that had some broken tiles.
 She didn’t replace them because she said it gave the fireplace character.
 It made me reconsider my need to whitewash all the imperfections in my 1919 prairie bungalow.

 I’ve been thinking about the marble stand a lot, too.
 It’s autumn and I’m doing lots of baking, rolling out scones and butter cookies on that cool-to-the-touch marble.
 In my mind, the stand has always belonged to Juliette.
 It’s part of her story and I will give it to her someday.
 It’s important for people — especially children mired in the consequences of divorce — to know where they came from.

 But, I don’t want it to remind her of how our lives were once broken.
 I want it to remind her of how God gave me the desires of my heart.
 I want it to remind her of our family traditions and all the years she stood in front of it decorating Christmas cookies and watching me chop vegetables.
 Someday, after she is grown and settled, I’ll have the backsplash restored with mosaic tiles or stained glass — and the broken pieces that made us the people we are today.